 According to the WHO, the number of people 60 years and older will increase from 900 million to 2 billion between 2015 and 2050, constituting 22% of the world’s population.
-The biggest health issues of our aging population are not communicable diseases, but are heart disease, stroke, and chronic lung disease.
+The biggest health issues of our aging population are not communicable diseases, but heart disease, stroke, and chronic lung disease.
 These are illnesses that an individual can live with for years, managing symptoms and disease processes through the assistance of medical staff and personal support.
 Other causes of disability are chronic pain, depressive disorders, dementia, and arthritis.
-While these disorders may make it difficult to live at home alone, are much easier to cope with through home assistance.
+While these disorders may make it difficult to live alone, they are much easier to cope with through home assistance.

-Five Signs that Care is Needed:
+Five Signs Home Care is Needed:

 - “Unknown” new damages to their car: Slower reflexes, confusion, poor vision, and many other factors can negatively impact the ability to drive, which will often result in minor “fender benders”.
 New bumps and scratches on the car, which the individual cannot account for (they may not even realize they have hit other cars or objects), is a big indicator that driving has become too difficult.